Developing Stem Cell-Derived Pancreatic Islets to Study Human Type 1 Diabetes

-Sambra Redick, PhD is a senior research scientist in the laboratory of Dr. David Harlan.
-Since arriving at the UMass Chan Diabetes Center of Excellence (DCOE) in 2015, she helped put to rest a decades old debate about beta cells.
-In collaboration with engineers at Worcester Polytechnic Institute (WPI), she developed a novel tool to improve the removal of individual islets from human pancreas slices to better investigate them.
-Dr. Redick is focused on functional and transcriptional profiling of pancreatic islets from both diabetic and non-diabetic donors.
-She has developed techniques to remove and study single islets from slices of human pancreas that we receive as members of the Network for Pancreatic Organ Donors with Diabetes (nPOD), and uses methods that allow her to obtain transcriptional profiles of single cells from within those islets.
+Sambra Redick, PhD, is a senior research scientist in the laboratory of Dr. David Harlan.
+Since arriving at the UMass Chan Diabetes Center of Excellence (DCOE) in 2015, she helped put to rest a decades-old debate about beta cells.
+In collaboration with engineers at Worcester Polytechnic Institute (WPI), she developed a novel tool to improve the removal of individual islets from human pancreas slices to investigate them better.
+Dr. Redick focuses on functional and transcriptional profiling of pancreatic islets from diabetic and non-diabetic donors.
+She has developed techniques to remove and study single islets from slices of human pancreas that we receive as members of the Network for Pancreatic Organ Donors with Diabetes (nPOD).
+She uses methods that allow her to obtain transcriptional profiles of single cells from within those islets.

-In 2023 Dr. Redick led the effort to develop a Stem Cell Islet Core at the UMass Chan DCOE to grow stem cell-derived islets to be used for various collaborative research projects.
-The Harlan lab is focused on insulin producing beta cells and what they may be doing to attract the attention of the immune system to create the autoimmune attack of type 1 diabetes (T1D).
-They work closely with the laboratory of Sally Kent, PhD, who studies T cells to investigate those immune cell’s role in the process.
+Dr. Redick manages a team of five in the Pappas Stem Cell Differentiation Core at the UMass Chan DCOE to grow stem cell-derived islets for various collaborative research projects.
+The Harlan lab is focused on insulin-producing beta cells and what they may be doing to attract the immune system's attention to create the autoimmune attack of type 1 diabetes (T1D).
+They work closely with the laboratory of Sally Kent, PhD, who studies T cells to investigate those immune cells’ role in the process.

-When the DCOE receives pancreas samples for study, each lab investigates their cell type of interest.
-The laboratories of Michael Brehm, PhD and Dale Greiner, PhD utilize novel "humanized" mouse models to observe human cells and tissue in vivo.
-The goal is to understand T1D pathogenesis in order to develop new therapies for personalized medicine.
+When the DCOE receives pancreas samples for study, each lab investigates its cell type of interest.
+The laboratories of Michael Brehm, PhD, and Dale Greiner, PhD, utilize novel "humanized" mouse models to observe human cells and tissue in vivo.
+The goal is to understand T1D pathogenesis to develop new therapies for personalized medicine.

-These scientists and ten others from the UMass Chan DCOE, Harvard Medical School, Boston Children's Hospital and The Jackson Laboratory comprise a New England collaboration, led by Dr. Harlan, who are working to genetically modify stem cell-derived islets so that they become undetected by the immune system.
+These scientists and ten others from the UMass Chan DCOE, The Jackson Laboratory & Joslin Diabetes Center comprise a New England collaboration led by Dr. Harlan, who are working to genetically modify stem cell-derived islets so that they become undetected by the immune system.
 Those engineered cells are tested in “humanized” mice to determine their functionality in vivo.

 Type 1 Diabetes Researcher Spotlight: Sambra Redick, PhD